-Will Disputes in NSW – How They Can Tear A Family Apart
+Case Study: How Will Disputes Can Tear A Family Apart

 Will Disputes can tear a family apart!
-In the recent decision of the New South Wales Supreme Court in Smith v Smith demonstrates the devastating and long lasting effect that Will disputes can have on family relationships.
+The decision in the New South Wales Supreme Court in Smith v Smith demonstrates the devastating and long lasting effect that Will disputes can have on family relationships.

 The opening statement of the Judge when handing down the decision highlights this impact, with the Judge stating that the case provided another example of the high level of emotion that is generated, in relation to the distribution of the property of a parent.

 The judge also noted that despite numerous opportunities to resolve the issue without a court hearing, the matter went to a court hearing with a combined estimate of costs of $125,000.
 Generally, these costs are paid out of the deceased Estate and so reduce the amount of money available to beneficiaries.